opnfv/barometer/docs/userguide/collectd.userguide.rst

 * dpdkevents:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

-* Open vSwitch events Plugin: A read plugin that retrieves events from OVS.

 * Open vSwitch stats Plugin: A read plugin that retrieve flow and interface stats from OVS.

-* mcelog plugin: A read plugin that uses mcelog client protocol to check for memory Machine Check Exceptions and sends the stats for reported exceptions.

 * SNMP write: A write plugin that will act as a SNMP subagent and will map collectd metrics to relavent OIDs.
 Will only support SNMP: get, getnext and